 The fastest way to significantly impact your company's bottom line profitability is not to generate more revenue; it's to cut costs.
-If I was to provide you with a magic formula, I would say there are 10 ways to cut costs and boost your bottom line:1.
-Negotiate everything.
+If I was to provide you with a magic formula, I would say there are 10 ways to cut costs and boost your bottom line:

+6. Plan ahead.
 When you plan in advance, you achieve savings.
-You spend less on overnight shipping, rush charges, expensive last minute plane tickets, overpriced hotel rooms, etc.7.
-Do it yourself!
+You spend less on overnight shipping, rush charges, expensive last minute plane tickets, overpriced hotel rooms, etc.

 7. Do it yourself!
 Sometimes, it's much less expensive for your company to do a task that you would normally outsource.
 However, you must weigh the pros and cons.
 I'm a firm believer in outsourcing anything that you're not good at.

 8. Create a budget.
 It's amazing how many companies still don't use a budget.